 In some special cases, it may be necessary to use tools outside of the virtualized file system.
-To support running such tools on the build machine during a distributed build, see "Using the Proxy Command" on page 8-4.
+To support running such tools on the local build machine during a cluster build, see Using the Proxy Command.

 Note: Electric Cloud does not recommend this feature for frequent use; use it with caution.